Ron Bryant

 Bryant sustained a gash along the right side of his torso that required 25 surgical sutures when he tumbled off a body slide and hit the side of a hotel swimming pool before going into the water during spring training on March 15, 1974.
 After a stint on the injured list until April 16, he went 3–15 with a 5.61 ERA in 1974.
 His request to be placed on the voluntary retired list was granted by the Giants on April 4, 1975.
 The primary reason he stated for his decision was a desire to spend more time with his wife and their two children.

 His contract was dealt by the Giants to the St. Louis Cardinals in exchange for Larry Herndon and minor league pitcher Tony Gonzales on May 9, 1975.
 Bryant ended his brief retirement once the mandatory 60-day stay on the voluntary list expired on June 6.
 His major league pitching career ended when he was released by the Cardinals on July 30, 1975 after rejecting a demotion to the Tulsa Oilers.
 After being cut by the Los Angeles Dodgers during spring training on March 30, 1976, he stayed in the organization with the Albuquerque Dukes where he had a 6.89 ERA in 49 2/3 innings in 13 games before his release 3 1/2 months later on July 13.

+Personal life and death

+Bryant was married to Jodi Hughes.
+He died in Boise, Idaho on November 17, 2023, five days after his 76th birthday.